DevExpress/devextreme-documentation/concepts/05 Widgets/Bullet/10 Visual Elements/40 Tooltip.md

 		// ...
 	};

-Furthermore, there is a number of additional options specifying the appearance of the tooltip.
+Furthermore, there is a number of additional properties specifying the appearance of the tooltip.
 All of them are set in the **tooltip** configuration object.
-A structured overview of these options is given in the following list.
+A structured overview of these properties is given in the following list.

 * **Color**
 You can specify the color of the tooltip using the [color](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/tooltip/color.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxBullet/Configuration/tooltip/#color') property.